 5.2 Formal Procedure

-5.2.1 In the event that the matter raised cannot be dealt with informally or under any of the Day Care’s other policies or procedures for dealing with conduct and behaviour at work then the following formal procedure, which involves the active participation of a Designated Person, should be followed.
+5.2.1 In the event that the matter raised cannot be dealt with informally or under any of the Day Care’s other policies or procedures for dealing with conduct and behaviour at work then the following formal procedure, which involves the active participation of a Designated Person (Mrs Rachel Moffitt or Mrs Kirsty Hrabovsky), should be followed.

-5.2.2 The Designated Person for formal procedures will be the Registered Person () where a disclosure concerns a member of staff, or the Chairman of the Board of Governors if a disclosure concerns the Registered Person.
-If a disclosure concerns a member of the Board of then the Designated Person will be the Chairman of the Board.
+5.2.2 The Designated Person for formal procedures will be the Registered Person (Mrs Rachel Moffitt) where a disclosure concerns a member of staff, or the Chairman of the Board of Governors (Mrs Wendy Blundell) if a disclosure concerns the Registered Person.
+If a disclosure concerns a member of the Board of Governors, then the Designated Person (Mrs Rachel Moffitt or Mrs Kirsty Hrabovsky) will be the Chairman of the Board.
 In circumstances where the Chairman of the Board is the subject of concern then the Vice-Chairman of the Board will act as the Designated Person.

-5.2.3 The Designated PersonMrs will arrange an initial interview with the member of staff making the disclosure, which will be strictly confidential and will ascertain the area of concern.
+5.2.3 The Designated Person (Mrs Rachel Moffitt or Mrs Kirsty Hrabovsky) will arrange an initial interview with the member of staff making the disclosure, which will be strictly confidential and will ascertain the area of concern.
 That person may be accompanied by a member of their trade union/professional body or work colleague.
-The Designated Person will reassure the member of staff about protection from possible reprisals or victimisation and provide them with a copy of the Day Care’s Whistleblowing Policy.
-The Designated Person will write a summary report of the interview, which should be agreed by both parties.
+The Designated Person (Mrs Rachel Moffitt or Mrs Kirsty Hrabovsky) will reassure the member of staff about protection from possible reprisals or victimisation and provide them with a copy of the Day Care’s Whistleblowing Policy.
+The Designated Person (Mrs Rachel Moffitt or Mrs Kirsty Hrabovsky) will write a summary report of the interview, which should be agreed by both parties.

-5.2.4 If a disclosure concerns the improper use of public funds then, if the Designated Person is not the Chairman of the Board of Governors, the Designated Person should make the Chairman of the Board of Governors aware of the facts.
+5.2.4 If a disclosure concerns the improper use of public funds then, if the Designated Person is not the Chairman of the Board of Governors, the Designated Person should make the Chairman of the Board of Governors (Mrs Wendy Blundell) aware of the facts.

-5.2.5 The Designated Person will be responsible for commissioning an investigation.
+5.2.5 The Designated Person (Mrs Rachel Moffitt or Mrs Kirsty Hrabovsky) will be responsible for commissioning an investigation.
 An Investigating Officer will be appointed, drawn from senior members of the College’s staff or the Board of Governors to conduct an investigation under terms of strict confidentiality and in accordance with the Day Care’s disciplinary procedures.

 5.2.6 In serious cases, for example, allegations of mistreatment of pupils or fraud an Investigating Panel may be appointed comprising either senior members of the College’s staff, or members of the Board of Governors, or members of both groups to conduct the investigation.